casdoor/casdoor-website/docs/how-to-connect/oidc-client.md

 ### Application-Specific OIDC Endpoints

-Besides the global discovery endpoint, you can use application-specific OIDC discovery endpoints.
+Besides the global discovery endpoint, application-specific OIDC discovery endpoints are available.
 Each application gets its own isolated OIDC configuration with a unique issuer.
 This comes in handy when running multi-tenant deployments where applications need their own certificates or when you want to gradually migrate applications without affecting others.

 The application-specific discovery URLs follow these patterns: